ncomputers/neo/docs/housekeeping.md

 # Housekeeping API

-Two endpoints allow cleaners or administrators to manage table availability:
+Two endpoints allow cleaners or administrators to manage table availability.
+Each action is recorded in the tenant audit log with the acting staff member and target table or room:

 - `POST /api/outlet/{tenant}/housekeeping/table/{table_id}/start_clean`
   Marks the table as `PENDING_CLEANING`.